 However, as with most conditions, take your dog to the vet as soon as you suspect a problem.
 The sooner this condition is corrected, the better the chances of its being successful.

-In addition, give your dog a good joint supplement to keep his joints mobile and healthy.
-If all else fails, you can get a dog knee brace that will stabilize the joint.
-Your vet may suggest using a knee brace before or after luxating patella surgery.
+In addition, your vet may suggest using a knee brace before or after luxating patella surgery.